 Avoiding the spread of germs and bacteria is of primary importance to keep everyone healthy.
-Most cleaning professionals have classified the process of disinfection to low-level disinfection and high-level disinfection.
+Most cleaning professionals have classified the process of disinfection into low-level and high-level disinfection.

 High-level disinfectants are often used in healthcare settings or low-risk facilities, wherein it is vital to kill bacteria that can cause infections like during a disease outbreak.
-These disinfectants are often a concoction of bleach, hydrogen peroxide, or peracetic acid.
+These disinfectants are usually a concoction of bleach, hydrogen peroxide, or peracetic acid.

 Indoor Air Quality

 Even after the cleaning and the disinfecting process is done, your home is not necessarily safe and pathogen-free.
 One factor that you might forget is the indoor air quality.
 Whether high- or low-level, the disinfectants being used may still circulate contaminants or toxins in the air you breathe.